Bridgie/Kata/README.md

 ## How to build

-Ideally it is easier to build this project using the Jetbrains IntelliJ IDE.
-If you open up the project in the IDE the run configurations should be configured automatically.
+Ideally it is easier to build this project using the Jetbrains IntelliJ IDEA.
-* You can run the Kata.main.jar configuration of the project
-* You can run the Application configuration that will build and run Kata.main

-If there are no configurations when you open the project then follow the below instructions to add

 Jetbrains IntelliJ IDE: